-A principal commercial use structure on a parcel consisting of a building or group of buildings containing multiple individual living and sleeping accommodations for transient occupancy for hire, each of which is provided with a separate exterior entrance and one or more parking spaces and is offered for rental to, and used principally by transient persons.
-The term "motel" includes, but is not limited to, every type or similar establishment known variously as an auto court, motor hotel, motor court, motor inn, motor lodge, tourist court, tourist cabins, roadside motel, etc. A motel shall not be considered a Dwelling Unit.
+A principal commercial use structure on a parcel consisting of a building or group of buildings containing multiple individual living and sleeping accommodations for hire, each of which is provided with a separate exterior entrance and one or more parking spaces and is offered for rental to, and used principally by transient persons.
+The term "motel" includes, but is not limited to, every type or similar establishment known variously as an auto court, motor hotel, motor court, motor inn, motor lodge, tourist court, tourist cabins, roadside motel, etc.